 - The program vendor could develop new strategies for addressing falling usage and graduation rates among the most at-risk students (i.e. those with high levels of poverty and with English as a second language).
-Some potential strategies might include: - Establishing peer support systems among similar groups to discuss strategies for supporting children's program use. - Highlighting evaluation information that links graduation with higher literacy outcomes. - Developing targeted incentives for families with the highest risk factors for not meeting program usage requirements, such as monthly awards (extrinsic), being highlighted in UPSTART communications to social networks as "Gold Star Families" (intrinsic).
+Some potential strategies might include: - Create peer support partnerships with similar community groups in high risk geographic locations to discuss strategies for increasing children's program use. - Increase communication with high risk families to evaluate potential barriers to program usage - Developing targeted incentives for families with the highest risk factors for not meeting program usage requirements, such as monthly awards (extrinsic), being highlighted in UPSTART communications to social networks as "Gold Star Families" (intrinsic).

 The fact that UPSTART children maintained their advantage over their comparison counterparts through first grade can be construed as another important benefit of the UPSTART program.
 Findings from the first grade analysis indicate a continued effect of the UPSTART preschool program, and this effect is increased with continued individualized computer-based literacy instruction throughout kindergarten (i.e. in conjunction with EISP).
-As the UPSTART program expands to reach more Utah preschoolers across the state, we recommend that USOE continues the EISP program to provide individualized instruction that builds on the gains created by UPSTART.
+As the UPSTART program expands to reach more Utah preschoolers across the state, we recommend that USBE continues the EISP program to provide individualized instruction that builds on the gains created by UPSTART.